octo-technology/OpenTezos/docs/tezos-basics/cli-and-rpc.md

 ```

 ### List known addresses
-This call, list the addresses registered in your tezos-client.
+This call lists the addresses registered in your tezos-client.
 ```
 $ tezos-client list known addresses
 ```